mrtonymu/Tonymumu/README.md

 *Clean, modern, and straight to the point*

 ### 🧩 **About Me**
-*Personal story with Matrix easter egg*
+*Personal story with interactive elements*

 ### 💼 **Projects Showcase**
-*Portfolio with interactive surprises*
+*Portfolio with thoughtful surprises*

 ### 🛠️ **Services**
 *What I can do for you*